marseille-matmol/LML-retrain/README.md

-Hybrid Quantum Mechancial / Machine Learning (QMML) Simulations : LML_retrain
+QMML: Hybrid Quantum Mechancial / Machine Learning
 ===========

 Implementation of constrained retraining procedure for linear machine learning potentials as described in